-All recruitment exercises must be planned and timetabled.
+All recruitment exercises must be planned and timetabled to ensure that the School recruits the best and most suitable staff.

 Prior to the commencement of any recruitment exercise, a job description and person specification must be prepared for the vacant role.
 This will confirm that there is a genuine need for recruitment, and will assist the School in ensuring that the most appropriate candidate is recruited for the role.
-The job description and person specification should clearly define the role and include the following information:
+The job description and person specification must clearly define the role and include the following information: